7 Signs It’s Time to End a Friendship

 Keep in mind that human nature means instinctively imitating the people around you to fit in and survive.
-That’s why ending a friendship that is affecting how you behave is the best decision.
+That’s why you should probably end a friendship that is affecting how you behave in a negative way.

-Friendship is about finding a way for both people to grow and be better together, not about one person being the star and the other the supporting actor.
+Friendship is about finding a way for both people to grow and be better together.
+Likewise, it is not about one person being the star and the other the supporting actor.

 5. The best part of the friendship is in the past

-The last thing you should do is stick to a relationship that was good in the past, but now isn’t anything but history.
+The last thing you should do is stick to a relationship that was good in the past, but now isn’t anything more than history.

 6. Your friend doesn’t contribute anything positive to your life